‘5 Days to Fit & Fab’ – Top 5 nutrition tips to get healthy and stay healthy!

 5) It's ok to cheat...every once in awhile.
 Plan in your cheat meals and limit them to once a week.

-Check out our '5 Days to Fit & Fab' segment with Labl Fitness & Fashion on the top 5 trends in athleisure for 2017 HERE
+Check out our entire '5 Days to Fit & Fab' series topics below!

+Top 5 tips on nutrition to get beach body ready with Jim White Fitness and Nutrition HERE

+Top 5 trends in active wear for 2017 with Labl Fitness & Fashion HERE